timescale/docs/timescaledb/how-to-guides/continuous-aggregates/hierarchical-continuous-aggregates.md

     or yearly time buckets on top of weekly time buckets for the same reason.
     The number of weeks in a month or year is usually not an integer.

-    You *can* stack a variable-width time bucket on top of a fixed-width time bucket.
+    However, you can stack a variable-width time bucket on top of a fixed-width time bucket.
 For example, creating a monthly continuous aggregate on top of a daily continuous aggregate works, and is the one of the main use cases for this feature.

 [create-cagg]: /timescaledb/:currentVersion:/how-to-guides/continuous-aggregates/create-a-continuous-aggregate/